Netaji Subhas Chandra Bose: The Forgotten Hero: Plot

 Set in British India, after a political disagreement with Mahatma Gandhi, Bose's arrest and subsequent release sets the scene for his escape to Germany, via Afghanistan and the Soviet Union.
 A few days before his escape, he sought solitude and, on this pretext, avoided meeting British guards and grew a beard.
 On the night of his escape, he dresses himself as a Pathan to avoid being identified.
 Bose escapes from under British surveillance at his house in Calcutta on 16 January 1941, accompanied by his nephew Sisir K. Bose in a car.

 Bose journeys to Peshawar with the help of the Abwehr, where he was met by Akbar Shah and Bhagat Ram Talwar.
 Bose was taken to the home of Abad Khan, a trusted friend of Akbar Shah's.
 On 26 January 1941, Bose begins his journey to reach Russia through British India's North West frontiers with Afghanistan.
 For this reason, he enlists the help of Mian Akbar Shah, then a Forward Bloc leader in the North-West Frontier Province.
 Shah had been out of India en route to the Soviet Union, and suggests a novel disguise for Bose to assume.
 Since Bose could not speak one word of Pashto, it would make him an easy target of Pashto speakers working for the British.
 For this reason, Shah suggests that Bose act deaf and dumb, and let his beard grow to mimic those of the tribesmen.
 Bose's guide Bhagat Ram Talwar, unknown to him, is actually a Soviet agent.

 Supporters of the Aga Khan III help Bose across the border into Afghanistan where he was met by an Abwehr unit posing as a party of road construction engineers from the Organization Todt who then aided his passage across Afghanistan via Kabul to the border with Soviet Russia.
-After assuming the disguise of a Pashtun insurance agent ("Ziaudddin") to reach Afghanistan, Bose changes his disguise and travels to Moscow on the Italian passport of an Italian nobleman "Count Orlando Mazzotta".
+After assuming the disguise of a Pashtun insurance agent ("Ziauddin") to reach Afghanistan, Bose changes his disguise and travels to Moscow on the Italian passport of an Italian nobleman "Count Orlando Mazzotta".
 From Moscow, he reached Rome, and from there he travels to Germany.
 Once in Russia the NKVD transport Bose to Moscow where he hope that Russia's traditional enmity to British rule in India would result in support for his plans for a popular rising in India.
 However, Bose found the Soviets' response disappointing and was rapidly passed over to the German Ambassador in Moscow, Count von der Schulenburg.
 He had Bose flown on to Berlin in a special courier aircraft at the beginning of April where he was to receive a more favorable hearing from Joachim von Ribbentrop and the Foreign Ministry officials at the Wilhelmstrasse.